HouseTrip/housetrip.github.com/_posts/2014-11-25-calendar-refactoring.md

 * The reported complexity is always low, apart from the *control dates* view.
 * In general it *seems* (with some degree of mercy) that the classes follow the <a href="http://robots.thoughtbot.com/sandi-metz-rules-for-developers">Sandi Metz rules</a> regarding the complexity.
 No more than a 100 lines for each class, no more that 5 lines for each method.

 You can argue that the number of classes is definitely increased and that a newcomer to the code probably needs some minutes to review it's organization before being able to change it.
-Despite that I truly believe this design is easier to work with, easier to maintain, and easier to test (which is an entire different blog post, but you may already guess the advantages on this area).
+Despite that, I truly believe this design is easier to work with, easier to maintain, and easier to test (which is an entire different blog post, but you may already guess the advantages on this area).

 ## Conclusions

-TODO
+In this blog post I presented an overview of how I handled the design of a frontend calendar.
+I used well known software design principles trying specifically trying to maximise the [qualities](#code-qualities) of the resulting classes and the separation between the different [software layers](#software-layers) of the calendar.
+Technologically I relied on Backbone for the views and to implement the pub/sub bus enabling the communication between the views and the controller.
+Finally the domain layer is only made of POJOs.

+In general I am definitely happy about the resulting code.
+Obviously everything I presented is subject to tradeoffs and I would love to hear your feedback in the comments!